 Permanently installing an ammeter shunt to continually measure the state of charge of your battery or batteries is one way to keep a close eye on the all-important amp hours.

 A shunt acts as a low-resistance connection between two points in an electric circuit.
-So in our RV application, the purpose of installing a shunt would be to have a digital readout inside the RV, giving us a constant display of the state of charge of our battery system.
+Installing a shunt inside an RV gives us a constant display of the state of charge of our battery system.ย

-The shunt would connect to the RV battery bank on the negative lead and to the display inside the RV.
-It would measure the amps coming into and out of the RV’s battery/batteries.
-This tells you how much you’re using and replenishing your battery capacity, and how much energy remains for use.
+The shunt connects to the RV battery bank on the negative lead and to the display inside the RV.
+It measures the amps coming into and out of the RVโs batteries.
+This tells you how much you use and replenish your battery capacity and how much energy remains.

 What Is Ampacity?